How to Make Low Carb Ice Cream with Matcha Tea Powder

 6. Cover the saucepan and place it in the fridge to keep the mixture chilled until ready to use.

-7. Make the whipped cream, whisk in the chilled Matcha base and vodka until blended fully.
+7. Make the whipped cream, then whisk in the chilled Matcha base and vodka until fully blended.

 8. Transfer the mixture to a freezer-proof container, cover and chill overnight, stirring every half hour for the first two hours.